DAINTINESS-Group/Pythia/README.md

 #### Intellij IDEA Installation Requirements

 - Install [**Intellij IDEA**](https://www.jetbrains.com/idea/download/#section=windows) (Community edition is free)
-- Import the project as a Maven project, and it runs out of the box
+- Import the project as a Maven project, and it runs out of the box.

 #### Eclipse Installation Requirements